 One of the purposes of the Coda Program is to focus on cultivating and continuing musicianship and music appreciation with older members of your community.
 With this in mind, each Coda project must include a focus on playing and appreciating instrumental music.
-Since the conception of this National Program, Tau Beta Sigma chapters have been highly creative in their approach to the Coda Program, and many chapters have completed some of the projects listed below:
+A majority of participants should be playing an instrument-either a band instrument or using an appropriate instrument from the below list of possible activities.
+A caroling group or choir will not be considered eligible for the White Stripe.
+Since the conception of this National Program, Tau Beta Sigma chapters have been highly creative in their approach to the Coda Program, and many chapters have completed some of the projects listed below: (this is not an exhaustive list)